rikkimax/twp-d/manuscript/content/variables/arrays.md

     writeln(data[0]);
    ```

 4. What can of values can you put in side of the brackets beside data?
-E.g. Decimal, boolean (true/false), string, large numbers?
+E.g. Decimal, Boolean (true/false), string, large numbers?
 5. New set of code: What is its output?

    ```D